drufball/yosai/_drafts/complications.md

 It took longer than expected, since Denri had to lean against Eizo and hop on one foot, but 20 minutes later the trio slipped into an alleyway between an izakaya and a more upscale restaurant.
 It was dark, the buildings pressed so close together that Eizo had to turn sideways to sidle forward.

 Towards the back of the buildings, they came upon a pile of broken wood and chunks of rubble wedged between the walls to create a barrier.
 A tattered curtain hung limply near the bottom.
 Denri pushed aside the curtain and crawled through the gap.
-Aki followed quickly, but it took Eizo a bit of time to find the right angle to jam himself through.
+Aki followed quickly.
+It took Eizo a bit of time to find the right angle to jam himself through.

 Beyond the portal, the ground sloped down and curved right, opening up into a low-ceilinged space beneath the izakaya.
 Wooden beams stretched from floor to ceiling.
 Earthquake stilts.
 Denri and Aki were able to walk comfortably, though Eizo had to hunch.

 "Sorry, I've never really had a human over."
-Denri fumbled in the darkness until she was able to light a lantern that struggled to illuminate half the space.
+Denri fumbled in the darkness until she was able to light a lantern that illuminated about half the space.
 The light revealed a heap of clothes pushed together against one wall like a nest and a few makeshift shelves littered with dry food and other trinkets.
 The walls were covered with crude chalk drawings, their colors washed out in the dim lantern light.

 Denri held her hands out in a welcoming gesture.
 "It's a bit sparse.
 Hard to get furniture in through the opening.
 Can't grow any plants in the darkness."
 She plopped down into the nest of clothing, sighing comfortably.
 There was a tentative meow from deeper in the darkness.
 Denri smiled.
 "But the roommates are great.
 Come on you two, don't be shy.
 Come closer!"